silass0/VarsortabilityExperimentSuite/README.md

 # Content

+**This is code base is a fork with extended work for the purpose of my bachelor thesis.
+Run run_experiment to reproduce results (setting 1, quadratic ANM) -Silas Nøstvik**

 This repository comprises the **basic experimental set-up for the comparison of causal structure learning algorithms** as shown in

 [1] Reisach, A. G., Seiler, C., & Weichwald, S. (2021).
 [Beware of the Simulated DAG!
 Causal Discovery Benchmarks May Be Easy To Game](https://proceedings.neurips.cc/paper/2021/file/e987eff4a7c7b7e580d659feb6f60c1a-Paper.pdf).